How Does Marijuana Use Impact Child Custody?

 The best way to help yourself is to be smart and use common sense:

-- Keep your stash secure, especially if you have edibles, like cookies or candy.
-You don’t want your kid to be looking for a snack and grabbing the wrong brownie.
+• Keep your stash secure, especially if you have edibles, like cookies or candy.
+You don’t want your kid looking for a snack and grabbing the wrong brownie.

 Don’t be reckless.
-Taking these steps not only creates a safe environment for your kids, but also the appearance of one.
+Taking these steps not only creates a safe environment for your kids but also gives the appearance of one.

 Again, alcohol consumption offers something of a roadmap.
 Having a beer or cocktail now and then probably won’t damage your case.
 But if it impairs your ability to care for your children, it’s going to cause waves.
 The same goes for cannabis use.